Shoaib Akhtar: Hosting

 In May 2017, at the beginning of Ramadan, he co-hosted the game show Geo Khelo Pakistan with Wasim Akram.
 The show ended in October 2017.

 In February 2023, he launched his own The Shoaib Akhtar Show on the OTT platform UrduFlix.

+YouTube

+He owns a YouTube channel, in which he shares his opinions, interacts with his fans and talk with some of the current and past sports celebrities.
+The channel has been met with a positive response from the audience and as of August 2023 it has gained around 3.73 million subscribers.